-A Multiple Listing Service, or MLS, is a marketing database set up by a group of cooperating real estate brokers.
-Its purpose is to provide accurate and structured data about properties for sale.
-It also is a mechanism for listing brokers to offer compensation to buyer brokers who bring a buyer for their listed property.
+A multiple listing service is a marketing database set up by a group of cooperating real estate brokers.
+It provides accurate and structured data about properties for sale, and it's also a mechanism for listing brokers to offer compensation to buyer brokers who bring buyers for their listed properties.

 Complaints and Disputes

-The ethics committee will look at the situation as a whole and in the context of who did what and when they did it.
-Generally, if answering a question about the property is all that happened with the listing agent, the buyer's agent will be entitled to the commission.
-The local MLS is a great tool for shared marketing of homes for sale.
+The ethics committee will look at this type of situation as a whole and in the context of who did what and when they did it.
+Generally, the buyer's agent will be entitled to the commission if answering a question about the property is all that happened with the listing agent.

 Multiple listing services also try to be the first destination for consumer complaints against members, because the next level is the state licensing board.